MegaDevs/savey/README.md

 savey
 =====

-Take a break, you've earned it!
+Take a break..
+You've earned it!